 - Be generous especially towards His Kingdom.
 Would that expensive gift exchange or those frequent high-end dates really be more God-glorifying than sharing your resources with others?

-- Choose friends who share the same values as you.
+- An often ignored key to a Christ-centered dating relationship is to choose friends who share the same values as you.
 Avoid bad company!

 - Honor your parents — no sneaking out, lying, etc.